Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Black hole to white hole quantum tunneling via coordinate transformation

 where $R=2M$, and again the minus sign corresponds to the black hole and the plus sign describes the white hole.
 In both states the time reversal symmetry is violated, since $T{\bf v}= - {\bf v}$, and thus under the time reversal operation the black hole transforms to the white hole.

 So, the black and white holes represent two degenerate states of the object with the same mass $M$, which corresponds to the spontaneously broken time reversal symmetry.
-This suggests that there can be also the intermediate symmetric state, in which the time reversal symmetry is not violated, i.e. the fully static configuration with zero shift velocity.
+This suggests that there can be also the intermediate symmetric state, in which the time reversal symmetry is not violated, i.e. the fully static configuration with zero shift velocity, the grey black hole in the language of Refs.\cite{Hajicek2001,HajicekKiefer2001,Kiefer2019}.